 Please note that this is not an exhaustive list of terms relating to Autism by any means.
-It is just commonly used terms; ones I use most often in my blog.
+It is a brief explanation of some commonly used terms; ones I use often in my blog.

 ASD – Abbreviation of Autism Spectrum Disorder, used to describe a group of disorders that are developmental, affect behaviour around communication, interaction and sensory-motor skills, and have a strong and complex genetic basis.

-Aspergers – A sub-category on the Autism Spectrum, where developmental issues with socialisation exist alongside normal or high IQ function.
-Named after Dr. Hans Asperger, an Austrian paediatrician who was later known to have collaborated with the Nazi’s Eugenics Programme, its attempt at separating Autism into strands based on IQ is now seen as inaccurate and outdated.
-Aspergers was removed from the official Diagnostic Manual in 2013.
-Some Autistic people still refer to themselves as having Aspergers, many now just use the umbrella term Autistic.
+Asperger’s – A sub-category on the Autism Spectrum, where developmental issues with socialisation exist alongside normal or high IQ function.
+Named after Dr. Hans Asperger, an Austrian paediatrician and eugenicist, his work later linked to Nazi Eugenics Programmes.
+Aspergers was removed from the official UK Diagnostic Manual in 2013, replaced with Autism.
+Some Autistic people still refer to themselves as having Asperger’s, many now just use the umbrella term Autistic.

-Meltdown – An autistic response to feeling overwhelmed with sensory stimuli and a behavioural expression of distress, meltdowns vary from individual to individual, but can include crying, kicking, screaming, and growling.
+Meltdown – An autistic response to feeling overwhelmed with sensory stimuli and a behavioural expression of distress, meltdowns vary from individual to individual, but can include crying, kicking, and screaming.
 Sometimes mistaken for a tantrum, meltdowns are a complete loss of control as opposed to an expression of anger.

-Neurodiverse – Term relating to a variety of conditions and disorders in which the brain is wired differently and therefore functions differently.
+Neurodivergent – Term relating to a variety of neurological conditions in which the brain is wired differently and therefore functions differently.
 It includes but is not limited to Autism, and is often how autistic people will describe themselves.

 Neurotypical – Term relating to brain wiring and function that is deemed regular, i.e is displayed by the majority of people.
-Referring to someone or something as neurotypical means that they/it not autistic.
+Referring to someone or something as neurotypical means that they not autistic.

 Non-verbal – or sometimes non-vocal.
 The absence of or severely restricted development of language.
 It is thought that between 25 and 50% of people diagnosed with Autism do not develop their language skills beyond a few words or phrases.